 If you're a parent, you know that bedtimes can be a challenge.
 Toys may be thrown and tears may be shed as you try to get your little ones to calm down.
 So, when you've run out of options, is it worth it to turn to melatonin?

-Adults often use melatonin supplements to fall asleep faster and stay asleep longer, but is melatonin safe for kids?
+Adults often use melatonin supplements to support relaxation and enhance a bedtime routine, but is melatonin suitable for kids?
 Keep reading to find out.

 Key Takeaways